When I was a freshman, I knew a girl who was dating a boy that lived on another continent.

 Of course, all of the technology today is great for long distance relationships.
 There’s so many ways you can stay connected and see each other’s faces no matter where you are.
 You can essentially be in communication with friends at every moment of every single day.
 Hats off to Twitter, Facebook, Instagram, Snapchat, Skype/FaceTime, texting and just phones in general for being so wonderful to so many of the long-distancers all the time.

 Despite all of these wonderful technologies, I resort to something different.
 Sure, I call every Tuesday after a grueling three-hour night class, and Luke and I text one another when we have the time, but the main way I handle everything?
-I write him letters.
+I write him letters and send postcards.

 Do you remember letters?
 Those things from the past?
 Do you remember the joy of getting a letter (not bills) in the mail?\ Despite the fact that people don’t write letters as much as they used to, I still find such joy in holding a letter that’s addressed to me.
 Here is something that feels so personal, so real, so important and you can’t wait to rip it open and read through it over and over again.